-As my teacher says: "where there is life, there is yoga".
-Ever since I discovered the teachings of yoga I have been completely fascinated by it.
+As my teacher says, 'Where there is life, there is yoga.'
+Ever since I discovered the teachings of yoga, I have been completely fascinated by it.

-After over 10 years of dedicated practice I started teaching yoga since 2012 it was a natural step forward to travel to Mysore to deepen my studies with R. Sharath Jois at the Shri K. Pattabhi Jois Ashtanga Yoga Institute in 2015 and have been going ever since to the Sharath Yoga Centre.
+Traveling to Mysore to deepen my studies with R. Sharath Jois at the Shri K. Pattabhi Jois Ashtanga Yoga Institute was a natural step forward, and I have been returning ever since to visit my teacher at the Sharath Yoga Centre.

 For the list of authorized teachers please check this link: